 Facebook Messenger chatbots have been a gold mine of opportunity for businesses in every industry, but are truly taking the cake when it comes to the ecommerce market.

-A new term has been coined for those businesses using chat apps to build relationships and generate sales with their audience called Conversational Commerce – and its powered by chatbots.
+A new term has been coined for those businesses using chat or messaging apps to build relationships and generate sales with their audience called Conversational Commerce – and its powered by chatbots.

-If you’re in the business of selling products, and want to get started with Facebook chatbots, this guide will be for you.
-Here we’ll start with a beginners guide, and soon we’ll update it with more advanced strategies for developing chatbots in the ecommerce space in the coming months!
+If you’re in the business of selling products and want to view some ecommerce chatbot examples, and also want to get started with Facebook chatbots, this guide will be for you.
+Here we’ll start with a beginner’s guide, and soon we’ll update it with more advanced strategies for developing chatbots in the ecommerce space in the coming months!

 Let’s get started.